Buying Points in Sports Betting at a Glance

 The trick to buying points profitably, however, is weighing the value of the improved spread against the worse odds and payouts that comes with moving the line.

 Now you have to bet $130 instead of $110 to win $100 in profit.
-That extra $20 might not seem like a lot but it’s an increase of over 18%.
+That extra $20 might not seem like a lot, but it’s an increase of over 18%.

 If it’s your first time testing the waters buying points on the spread, or you need some help to improve, follow our top three tips below:

-Dig into the numbers such as past scores, average points per team, the recent history between the teams and try to put all the pieces together to understand the most common scoring outcomes.
+Dig into the numbers such as past scores, average points per team, and the recent history between the teams and try to put all the pieces together to understand the most common scoring outcomes.

 Depending on the matchup and the stats, one or two points on the spread could make all the difference.

-Going from -110 to -130 might not seem huge each time you do it but over time it adds up.
+Going from -110 to -130 might not seem huge each time you do it, but over time, it adds up.

 Many sports bettors stay away from buying points completely.
 They’re not necessarily in the right, but it further enforces the point that buying points is an option, rather than a necessity, for sports bettors.

-As we previously mentioned one of the main reasons sports bettors buy points is to get a better chance of winning, even though it comes with worse odds.
+As we previously mentioned, one of the main reasons sports bettors buy points is to get a better chance of winning, even though it comes with worse odds.

 Whenever the point spread is a whole number, there’s the possibility of a push.